chobgo/Cyclistic_Case_Study_Google/README.md

 ## FASE 2: PREPARE

 ### Guiding Questions

-    Where is your data located?
+   **Where is your data located?**

-The project will use the data provided by Google using the following link: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement)
+The project will use the data provided by Google using the following link: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html) The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

-    How is the data organized?
+   **How is the data organized?**

-The data is separated by month, each on it's own csv.
+The data is organized into 12 CSV files.
+Each file is structured by year and month.
+For example, the file named 202004-divvy-tripdata contains information about the various trips taken by the company's customers in April 2020.
+The available data includes details such as date, trip ID, start station, end station, and whether the customer is a member or a casual rider, among other attributes.

+In this analysis, I have considered the last 12 months of data, from February 2024 to January 2025.

-    Are there issues with bias or credibility in this data?
-Does your data ROCCC?
+   **Are there issues with bias or credibility in this data?
+Does your data ROCCC?**

-Bias isn't a problem, the population of the dataset is it's own clients as bike riders.
-And have full credibility for the same reason.
-And finally, it's ROCCC because it's reliable, original, comprehensive, current and cited.
+Regarding the credibility of the data, since it is collected and provided by the company itself—meaning it is first-party data—and considering that this is a case study, I assume that the information is reliable and meets the ROCCC analysis criteria.

+In other words, it is a reliable source because the data is collected and provided directly by the company.
+It is original as it comes from the actual usage of the bicycles by the company's customers.
+It is comprehensive since the data is structured in rows and columns with clear, descriptive names.
+It is current, as it includes the last 12 months of data, from February 2024 to January 2025.
+Lastly, it is cited, as it originates from the company itself.

-    How are you addressing licensing, privacy, security, and accessibility?
+   **How are you addressing licensing, privacy, security, and accessibility?**

-The company has their own licence over the dataset.
-Besides that, the dataset doesn't have any personal information about the riders.
+The data belongs to the company and is publicly available under a license.
+Therefore, there is explicit consent from the company to use this information.
+Additionally, the data complies with privacy measures by not disclosing any personal information about customers, thereby protecting their identity and sensitive details.
+The dataset only includes information related to bicycle usage and routes.
+No sensitive data is included, and all information is fully anonymized.

-    How did you verify the data’s integrity?
+   **How did you verify the data’s integrity?**

 All the files have consistent columns and each column has the correct type of data.

-    How does it help you answer your question?
+   **How does it help you answer your question?**

 It may have some key insights about the riders and their riding style

-    Are there any problems with the data?
+   **Are there any problems with the data?**

 It would be good to have some updated information about the bike stations.
 Also more information about the riders could be useful.